Here’s 11 Affordable Ways to Feel & Look Younger in your 40’s! Tips that actually work for me. Number 1 on this list is a MUST DO.

 Well, 10 years later my hands and feet were always dry and cracking.
 I tried ALL.
 THE.
 LOTIONS.

-And really, the only things that works for more than 30 minutes are Vaseline or Aquaphor.
+Now, the only things that works for more than 30 minutes are Vaseline or Aquaphor.
 Both are petroleum jelly based products.
 That are perfectly safe.
-They are even used to protect wounds and protect new tattoos.
+They are even used to protect wounds and new tattoos.

 They both work by trapping moisture in the skin.
 Which also helps it plump up and look smooth again.

-I also love to put one of them on under my socks before working out.
-And, I put Vaseline or Aquaphor on my hands before bed and in the morning to keep the skin soft and smooth.
+I also love to put one of them on under my socks before working out to trap that moisture in my skin while exercising.

 Amp Up the Results by Layering